Influence your teenager’s mental well-being: I do not think any of us as parents would want to have a child or a family member who is mentally unwell.

 Psychological well-being of your teen

-Psychological well-being consists of positive relation of your teen with others and self.
-It is about having a positive outlook to life.
+Psychological well-being consists of positive relation of your teen with others.
+Psychological well-being is about having a positive energy in your teens about life and meaning of life and general outlook of life.

-Research shows that teens with higher psychological well-being are more likely to live healthier and successful lives in the future.
+Researches shows that teen with higher psychological well-being more likely to live healthier and successful life in future.

-Psychological well-being has a great impact on your teen’s mental health and overall, well-being.
+Psychological well-being has great impact on your teen mental health and overall, well-being.

 Psychological well-being happens when your teen can balance both the highs and lows in life and move forward wiser.